Are you an active player in your life?

 As I mentioned at the beginning of this post, if you are going through the motions in life, you aren’t truly living.

 You need to set personal goals for yourself and then take action to achieve them.

 - Read now: Find out how to succeed at setting goals

 When setting goals, start small, so they become habits.

-If you try to overhaul your life in a day, you are bound to fail.
+If you try to overhaul your life in a day, you will fail.

 Additionally, make sure whatever goals you set for yourself, you keep them visible.